-Commencing at a point 19 miles 34 chains 54 links on the Kenwick-Kwinana Railway, proceeding in a north-westerly direction for a distance of 22 chains 77 links, thence in a westerly direction for a distance of 14 chains 7 links, thence in a south-westerly direction for a distance of 24 chains 65 links, thence in a southerly direction for a distance of 29 chains 6 links thence in a south south-westerly direction for a distance of 10 chains 1 link, thence in south-westerly direction for a distance of 45 chains 14 links and terminating at a point on the prolongation of the southern boundary of the C.S.B.P. and Farmers Ltd. refinery works property, Kwinana, and as more particularly set out and delineated in red on C.E.
-Plan 57911, deposited pursuant to section 96 of the Public Works Act, 1902.
+Commencing at a point 19 miles 34 chains 54 links on the Kenwick-Kwinana Railway, proceeding in a north-westerly direction for a distance of 22 chains 77 links, thence in a westerly direction for a distance of 14 chains 7 links, thence in a south-westerly direction for a distance of 24 chains 65 links, thence in a southerly direction for a distance of 29 chains 6 links, thence in a south south-westerly direction for a distance of 10 chains 1 link, thence in south-westerly direction for a distance of 45 chains 14 links and terminating at a point on the prolongation of the southern boundary of the C.S.B.P. and Farmers Ltd. refinery works property, Kwinana, and as more particularly set out and delineated in red on C.E.
+Plan 57911, deposited pursuant to section 96 of the Public Works Act 1902.
 Total length of railway about 1 mile 65 chains 70 links.

 Notes

-1. This is a compilation of the Industrial Lands (Kwinana) Railway Act 1966 and includes all amendments effected by the other Acts referred to in the following Table.
+1 This is a reprint as at 6 April 2007 of the Industrial Lands (Kwinana) Railway Act 1966.
+The following table contains information about that Act and any reprint.

-Table of Acts
+Compilation table